wasiejen/Free-Snap-Tap/README.md

 - Delays are random between a min and a max time in ms
 - Default delays for the Tap_Groups is set to 2 ms for min and 10 ms for max (py file)
   - Can be changed in py file or the min and max can be set via the start argument `-delay="number, number"`.
-- Delays are used after each key event (press and release), so a keypress has 2 delays
+- Delays are used after each key event (press and release), so a key press has 2 delays
 - Aliases use the same delay as Tap_Groups per default
   - Only if the keys are given some other delay via `*key*|*number*|*number*` will these be overwritten for this specific key event (not this key in general).